marcosimbuerger/symfony-monitoring-satellite-bundle/README.md

 ## Configuration

 ### Import the route
-Import the MonitoringSatelliteBundle's route in your application.
+Import the MonitoringSatelliteBundle's route in your Symfony application.

 ```yaml
 # config/routes.yaml